k8svisual/docs/docs/ui.md

 ### Splash screen

 When the application is started a splash screen is shown.
+This modal is shown for approximately three seconds and then closed.
+If the refresh option for the browser is selected the splash screen will be redisplayed.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/ui_startup.png">